Riemannian optimization of photonic quantum circuits in phase and Fock space: introduction

 The Fock space representation of Gaussian objects has been studied in different communities: in chemical physics, one studies vibronic transitions using the Hermite polynomials as a computational tool \cite{doktorov1975dynamical, berger1998calculation, gruner1987efficient, rabidoux2016highlyefficient}, and the matrix elements of unitary Gaussian and non-Gaussian transformations have been evaluated in \cite{huh2020multimode} by using the multimode Bogoliubov transformation.
 In the mathematical physics context, these transformations correspond to the Bargmann-Fock representation of the symplectic group (also known as a metaplectic representation or oscillator representation), which we can understand as the Fock space representation of the group of Gaussian transformations \cite{folland2016harmonic}.

 In \cite{miatto2020fast}, we introduced a method to compute the Fock space amplitudes of Gaussian unitary transformations using a generating function.
 Part of the present work presents a unified picture of all the Gaussian objects covering pure states, mixed states, and Gaussian channels as well.
-While many libraries exists to simulate quantum optical circuits \cite{gupt2019walrus,killoran2019strawberry,johansson2012QuTiP, johansson2013QuTiP2,heurtel2022strongsimulation, heurtel2022perceval}, none of them so far have the dual features of fully exploiting the properties of Gaussian quantum mechanics and being differentiable.
+While many libraries exist to simulate quantum optical circuits \cite{gupt2019walrus,killoran2019strawberry,johansson2012QuTiP, johansson2013QuTiP2,heurtel2022strongsimulation, heurtel2022perceval,kolarovszki2024piquasso,valcarce2023automated}, and some of them have automatic differentiation capabilities, ours is the first one to fully exploit the properties of Gaussian quantum mechanics in Fock- and Phase-space while being differentiable.
 Thus, we implemented all of the methods and algorithms derived here in the open-source library \textsf{MrMustard} \cite{mrmustard}.
+We showcase out methods by performing optimization on photonic circuits directly.
+This allows us to generate interesting non-Gaussian states~\cite{Arrazola_2019}.